Skip to main content

 On Target

-The quality rating for the Project remained “green” as of December 31, 2022, indicating that the work generally conforms to the requirements of the drawings and specifications.
+The quality status for the Project remains “green,” indicating that the work generally conforms to the requirements of the drawings and specifications.
 When a quality issue is identified during the course of construction, BC Hydro and its contractors work to rectify the issue to ensure that the quality of the completed work achieves the quality specifications.

 The Technical Advisory Board and independent international dam experts continued to review and confirm that the Project designs are appropriate, safe and serviceable over the long operating life of Site C.